 A document in Guernsey Archives from the Tribunal of the Feldkommandantur notes that, on 11 July 1943, the Chief of the Tribunal ‘suspended the execution of the judgement, subject to revocation, until the end of the war.’
 This document states that ‘the prisoner has served part of the sentence from the 24th March 1942 to the 28th July 1943, and after his release from prison has been transferred to an internment camp on the Continent’.
 We do not know who intervened to call for Tardif’s early release.

 Tardif did not make any mention of a return to Troyes Prison, or a suspension of sentence in his compensation testimony.
 Instead, he wrote that, after Clairvaux, which he left on 29 July 1943, he was sent to Châlons-sur-Marne Prison.
 Although Tardif was unable to remember dates in his later compensation testimony, he was able to record that he was next sent to Compiegne Transit and Internment Camp (although we do not know which compound he was in – whether his experience here was akin to that of the Channel Islander internees sent as a group in February 1943, or whether it was the much worse experience of other Channel Islands’ prisoners such as Anthony Faramus or William Symes).
-As his sentence had officially been revoked by this stage, we might imagine that he was treated more as a civilian internee than a prisoner, but we cannot know for sure.
+It seems most likely that he was in the compound of the camp reserved for political prisoners.

-Tardif stayed in St Denis until the liberation of Paris.
+Tardif stayed in St Denis until the liberation of Paris; his St Denis identity card has a stamp of 28 August 1944, which we can assume was the date of his departure.
 In his testimony he wrote that ‘I got away from St Denis in 1944 and spent a month or so in Paris without any money before I was sent back to England by Mr Duff Cooper.’
-Tardif’s phrasing of ‘got away from St Denis’ seems to imply that he left the camp unofficially rather than waiting for official repatriation.
-However, perhaps we can infer that he kept in periodic touch with officialdom at the camp in order to have been sent back to England through the offices of Duff Cooper, clearly someone in a position of authority.
+Tardif’s phrasing of ‘got away from St Denis’ certainly hints at relief upon departure.
+However, during his sojourn in Paris he will have kept in periodic touch with officialdom at the camp in order to have been sent back to England through the offices of Duff Cooper, British Ambassador to France from September 1944.

 Of his return to the UK, Tardif wrote that he ‘Arrived Croyden and [was] sent to the rest centre at Bloomsbury Square and then on to Glasgow where I got a job with Royal Ordinance at Barfillan Drive, where I worked as a machine turner until my return to Guernsey after liberation.’